(

 But the issue with both is that people don’t understand them.

-With cold email, people don’t understand the infrastructure, relevant intent signals, or the offerXmarket fit that I just spoke about.
+With cold email, people don’t understand the infrastructure, relevant intent signals, or the offer+market fit that I just spoke about.

 But with paid ads, people don’t have the right back end before they invest.